-- Push Menu, Programs, and Step Programs to view the Step Programs screen. - Push the Settings button corresponding to the preferred program number as shown in Figure 101-1. - 3.
+- 1. Push Menu, Programs and Step Programs to view the Step Programs screen. - 2.
+Push the Settings button corresponding to the preferred program number as shown in Figure 104-1. - 3.
 Push the Edit button. - 4.
-Edit the program step, if desired. - Select the Condition or Command drop-down menu to make changes. - Set or change the condition or command parameters as required or turn on/off, enable/disable. - To add a new step at the end of the program, push the Add Step button. - " Program the new step, selecting the programming condition and commands.
-Up to nine steps can be programmed. - When finished reviewing and if no changes were made, push the Cancel button.
-Refer to Figure 101-2.
+Use the Next Step and Previous Step button to move through the steps. - 5.
+Edit the program step, if desired. - Select the Condition or Command drop-down menu to make changes. - · Set or change the condition or command parameters as required or turn on/off, enable/ disable. - To add a new step at the end of the program, push the Add Step button. - " Program the new step, selecting the programming condition and commands.
+Up to nine steps can be programmed. - 6.
+When finished reviewing and if no changes were made, push the Cancel button.

-If changes were made when reviewing select one of the following.
+If changes were made when reviewing push the Save button and select one of the following.

-- Push Save to save the program. - Push Save / Run to save and then run the program. - Push Run / Delete to run the program once and then delete it. - Push Cancel to return to the main step program page.
+- Push Save to save the program. - Push Save / Run to save and then run the program. - Push Run / Delete to run the program once and then delete it. - Push Return to return to the program.